maxxweldmello/maxxweldmello/README.md

 ---

-## Co-curricular Activities
+## Some Co-curricular Activities
-- **Product Manager for DBIT Physics Club**: Led the design and development of the official website(https://physicsclub.dbit.in/) for the DBIT Physics Club.
+- **Product Manager for [DBIT Physics Club](https://physicsclub.dbit.in/)**: Led the design and development of the official website for the DBIT Physics Club.
 - **Event Capturer at Escape Room 2023 (Colosseum DBIT)**: Skillfully captured memories through photographic expertise.

 ---

-## Hobbies and Interests
+## & My Hobbies and Interests
 - Skilled in playing the saxophone.
 - Active in volunteering and community service.

 ---

-Here are some ideas to get you started:
+Oh & Also:

 - 🔭 I’m currently working on building and enhancing web applications using modern frameworks.
 - 🌱 I’m currently learning advanced topics in Web-Application Development and practicing backend technologies